MarcoBgn/GitHubReposVanillaJS/README.md

 ### Notes

 1. I used ES6 syntactic sugar for class declarations
-1. I swapped the "bio" for "location" in the main User info panel many users leave it blank.
+1. I swapped the "bio" for "location" in the main User info panel, as many users leave it blank.

 ## SCREENSHOTS